image bio

 4. Overall, your lifestyle plays a significant role in fertility, which includes weight.
 If women are overweight or underweight while they’re trying to conceive, they may encounter some difficulty.
 Being overweight can also increase a woman’s risk of developing pre-eclampsia, gestational diabetes, and complications during labor.
 There is conflicting data on whether or not obesity in men reduces fertility.
 Either way, if you’re underweight or overweight, talk to your doctor or a nutritionist about making a plan.

 5. Finally: get moving!
 The US Department of Health and Human Services recommends at least 150 minutes (2.5 hours) to 300 min (5 hours) a week of moderate-intensity, or 75 to 150 minutes a week of vigorous-intensity aerobic physical activity.
-Exercise can help your physical and mental wellbeing.
-There is a limit to exercise: If you’re BMI <25 and you’re big on exercise, talk to your doctor about potential implications on your fertility, especially if you’re having irregular periods.
+[3] Exercise can help your physical and mental well-being.

 More and more women are getting pregnant in their late thirties and early forties.
 It can often take longer to conceive, and these women may hit a few speed bumps along the way.
 That being said, the fastest growing group of American women having babies are those over 40.